 Addition of new raw materials in cosmetics production

-Providing false information or adopting other deceptive means when applying for an administrative license of cosmetics
+Providing false information or adopting other deceptive means when applying for an administrative license for cosmetics

 Ordinary beauty soap can be imported without pre-market filing.
 This will greatly accelerate the entry cycle of such products.
 But the soaps with the function of special cosmetics have to be registered before production and import.